 When a dental emergency arises out of nowhere, it can be scary, stressful, and difficult to manage.
 Your best bet is to avoid these kinds of situations to the best of your ability.
 Although no urgent dental situation is 100 percent preventable, there are certain precautions you can take to minimize the chance of one popping up and keeping you from maintaining a healthy and happy smile.
 While you’re more than welcome to call us in the event that such a situation occurs, below we’ve written out a guide on how to prevent dental emergencies in Braintree.

 In many cases, toothaches severe enough to warrant emergency care are the result of an infection or decay that has reached the center of the tooth, where the nerve lies.
 Oftentimes, you can prevent a cavity from getting to this point by attending a dental checkup and cleaning every six months.
-At these visits, one of our dentists will examine your mouth and determine whether there are any early warning signs of decay or infection.
+At these visits, one of our dentist will examine your mouth and determine whether there are any early warning signs of decay or infection.
 From there, we can get you treated before these issues spiral into larger problems.
 Additionally, our hygienists can remove built-up plaque and tartar that contribute to oral health issues.

 An easy way to prevent plaque from accumulating on your teeth and gums is by brushing and flossing every day.
 Ideally, you should brush first thing in the morning and then again right before you go to bed.
 We also recommend flossing before you head off to sleep.
 These habits remove leftover food particles from your mouth that, if left behind, could attract bacteria that cause infections.